Williamstown: 164 Ferguson St, Williamstown 3016

 We believe that if your child begins school knowing something about sounds, reading and writing, it can make a significant difference to how they feel as a learner and how easily they settle into that new school routine and expectations.

 Not at all.
 We do not teach the children everything they will learn in Prep.
 We help the children develop the skills that will assist them with their transition into school.

 The awareness of sounds and their link to speech and letters is an important part of learning to read.
 In fact, the awareness of sounds is a pre-requisite skill before children can learn to associate sounds with letters.

-At Reading Bees we use the Little Learners Love Literacy program for the literacy component of our lessons.
-The program is developed from evidence-based literacy research that emphasises the importance of explicit teaching, along with a focus on:
+At Reading Bees, we use the Little Learners Love Literacy program for the literacy component of our lessons.
+The program is developed from evidence-based literacy research that emphasizes the importance of explicit teaching, along with a focus on: